selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

   - ['analyze', '-R', 'cluster/', '--all-namespaces', '--use-kube=false', '--failure-threshold=Info']
 {{< /text >}}

-This is the same command run as part of the pre-commit; however now the command is run whenever a pull request is opened to master.
+This is the same command run as part of the pre-commit hook; however now the command is run whenever a pull request is opened to master.
 This ensures that new changes won't introduce any issues that analyze could have caught.

-### Suppressions
+### Suppress unwanted messages

 You might find that some messages aren't useful in your situation.
 For example, `istioctl analyze` will indicate port names that don't conform to Istio's naming